Rushmoor: Administrative history

-The district was created on 1 April 1974 under the Local Government Act 1972, covering the whole area of two former districts, which were both abolished at the same time:
+The present district was created on 1 April 1974 under the Local Government Act 1972.
+It covered the whole area of the former Municipal Borough of Aldershot and Farnborough Urban District, which were abolished at the same time.
+The district was named Rushmoor after the historic heath and was granted borough status on its creation, allowing the council chair to use the title of mayor.